• Jul 22, 2025

 • Time: 1 to 2 days.

-• Best Time to Visit: June to September (monsoon) and November to February 2019 to get dry weather.
+• Best Time to Visit: June to September (monsoon) and November to February for dry weather.

 The urban people of Mumbai and Pune consider Rajmachi an ideal getaway.
 It is particularly popular during the monsoon season, when the Sahyadris become a green wonderland with innumerable cascading waterfalls.
 The trek can be taken by either Karjat (longer, more scenic) or Lonavala (shorter, more manageable).
 Shrivardhan and Manaranjan are the twin forts that can be visited.